Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 As we already know, Mystery snails are algae eaters and strict vegetarians.
 In the wild, they feed on the algae or dead/rotting plants from their environment.
 Apart from this, they can feed on a wide range of food.

 In the aquarium, they will graze on algae from the glass or the substrate from the tank’s bottom.
-The heavy vegetation will also help them in feeding.
-The plants will shed as they grow, so the snails will have plenty of food to feed on.
+The heavy vegetation will also help them feed.
+The plants shed as they grow, so the snails will have plenty of food to feed on.

 Mystery Snail food

-Apart from these, you can also include sinking tablets, pellets, or flakes to enrich their diet in minerals.
-Green vegetables like zucchini and lettuce can also be fed to Mystery snails after boiling.
+Apart from these, you can also include sinking tablets, pellets, or flakes to enrich their diet with minerals.
+After boiling, green vegetables like zucchini and lettuce can also be fed to Mystery snails.

-These Mystery snails have radula that helps them to scrape off the algae from the surface.
-It makes them efficient tank cleaners and lessens the work for you.
-This is also the reason people prefer to buy them.
-You will also be able to see the tracks that they leave behind while moving and cleaning the tank.
+These Mystery snails have radula that helps them scrape off the algae from the surface.
+This makes them efficient tank cleaners and lessens the work for you, which is also why people prefer to buy them.
+You will also see the tracks they leave behind while moving and cleaning the tank.

-Another thing to keep in mind is that never leave leftover food in the aquarium.
-They can degrade the quality of the water and makes it unhabitual for the creatures living in it.
+Another thing to keep in mind is that you should never leave leftover food in the aquarium.
+It can degrade the quality of the water and make it unhabitual for the creatures living in it.

 Mystery Snail Care